victoryamaykin/Trilogy-Tutor-Tracking-Custom-Menu/ReadMe.md

 ![Current project trigger settings](/images/project-trigger-setup.png)

-5. Now you have a custom menu item button to "Send intro email" to a new student on your roster and "Send weekend email" if you prefer sending manually.
+5. Now you have a custom menu item buttons to "Send intro email" to a new student on your roster and "Send weekend email" if you prefer sending manually.
 Thanks for your time! ^_^

 ```javascript
 // Create a new menu item called Send Emails with a dropdown box